PatrickHo-134/learning-timeline-frontend/README.md

 - **Collections:** Notes can be grouped into collections, allowing users to better organize and archive their content based on topics, courses, or other personal preferences.
 - **Archiving functionality:** Notes and collections can be archived, allowing users to preserve their progress and maintain focus on their current learning tasks.

-You can explore the live demo of the end product by visiting this link: [Learning Note App](https://learning-timeline-1010897e960e.herokuapp.com/).
+You can explore the live demo of the end product by visiting this link: [Learning Timeline App](https://learning-timeline-1010897e960e.herokuapp.com/).

 ## Features

-The Learning Note App comes with a variety of features designed to enhance the process of learning, organizing, and self-paced study.
+The Learning Timeline App comes with a variety of features designed to enhance the process of learning, organizing, and self-paced study.
 Below are the key features offered by the frontend:

 ### 1. Learning Notes Management
 - Users can create, view, edit, and delete rich-text learning notes.